m-lm/taproot/docs.md

 #### Usage

-The operations that can be performed by the user are deliberately kept minimalist.
-The core workflow is meant to be simple, as evidenced by the relatively small number of commands that are currently supported.
-The basic operations like `PUT` (for adding/updating), `GET` (for retrieving), and `DEL` (for deleting) are included.
-Note that many systems may use `SET` instead of `PUT`; while `SET` may feel more natural, I decided to stick with `PUT` because it is more easily distinguished from the `GET` command.
+The operations that can be performed by the user are simple by design.
+The basic operations like `PUT` (for adding/updating), `GET` (for retrieving), and `DEL` (for deleting) are included and support the assignment of multi-word keys and values that are wrapped in quotations.
+As an aside: many systems use `SET` instead of `PUT`; while `SET` may feel more natural, I decided to stick with `PUT` because it is more easily distinguished from the `GET` command.

 Another command is `USE`, which is for selecting between "keyspaces" – collections of key-value pairs that are assigned to their own map.
 Each keyspace has its own Append-Only Files and binary snapshots (see [Storage](#storage)), the names of which are the same as that of their corresponding keyspace to make it easy to locate and organize.
 The `logs/` directory is the default home for these storage files.

-Since the data structure used for in-memory storage is a hash table, sorted querying is not yet available.
+Since the data structure used for in-memory storage is a hash table, sorted querying is not yet supported.

 #### Interfaces